nilanoemi25/CompSysProject/ReadMe.md

 + Camera for Raspberry PI
 + Desktop

 ## HTTP

 1. SSH from Desktop into Raspberry PI.
 2. Download from github and run thingspeak_data_http.py from Terminal using the python command.
 3. Click the button on Raspberry PI to start the process.
-4. View data collected in Thingspeak Webdashboard and Blynk Webdashboard /app.
+4. View data collected in Thingspeak Web dashboard and Blynk Web dashboard /app.

 ## MQTT